LIAAD/Time-Matters/README.md

 For the latter (that is, the extraction of temporal expressions), we resort to three possibilities:
+- rule-based approach
 - heideltime python wrapper
 - sutime python wrapper
-- rule-based approach

-The first two need to be installed in order to work(see below).
-The latter, is an internal self-defined rule-based approach which is directly embedded in the code, thus, it doesn't require any additional procedure.
+The first, is an internal self-defined rule-based approach which is directly embedded in the code, thus, it doesn't require any additional procedure.
+However, if your plan is to use Heideltime or Sutime (or even both) you need to install the following packages.
 More about the extraction of temporal expressions below.
 ``` bash
 pip install git+https://github.com/JMendes1995/py_heideltime
 pip install git+https://github.com/FraBle/python-sutime
 ```

-You should also have [java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [perl](https://www.perl.org/get.html) installed in your machine for heideltime dependencies.
+You should also have [java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [perl](https://www.perl.org/get.html) installed in your machine for heideltime and sutime dependencies (note that none of this is needed should your plan is to only use a rule-based approach).

 #### External modules used (only for informative purposes):
     - YAKE